Tremus/ghost_docs/docs.md

 ### Oscilloscope

 Shows audio output in mono.
 Intelligently detects the pitch of the acitve oscillator (A-B) in order to show what the waveform looks like.

+## Registration

+If you have not registered the synth, you will be greeted with a demo notification when you open a new window.
+To register, simply enter the email and password you used on exacoustics.com when you purchased Ghost.

+When registering Ghost, you will need an active internet connection.
+If you have purchased the full license, you will only need an internet connection only *once*.

+If you purchased Ghost through the rent to own plan, you will need an internet connection at least once a week while the plan is active.
+This is so Ghost can check the plan is still active or completed.
+If this fails for several weeks or the rent to own plan is paused, Ghost will revert to its demo state.
+Once the rent to own plan is completed, Ghost will detect this and remove the requirement of an internet connection.

+If you accidently close this window before registering and need to access it again, you can show the window again by opening the hamburger menu in the navbar and clicking "Register".
+If Ghost is already registered, you cannot access this window.

+## Saving presets

+You can bring up the window for saving presets through the hamburger menu in the navbar, or by clicking on the floppy disk icon next to the preset name.

+- Preset name: Enter the name for your preset.
+The saved preset file will share the same name.
+- Artist: Enter your artist name.
+Ghost will remember the last saved artist name and pre-fill this field.
+- Choose folder: Choose a location on your computer to save the file
+- Tags: Set tags on your preset to help you find it later within the preset browser.

 ## Preset Browser